Saltfarmer/BBC-recommendation-system/README.md

 From the perspective of BBC as a provider, based on the [2020-2021 Annual Report](https://downloads.bbc.co.uk/aboutthebbc/reports/annualreport/2020-21.pdf#page=20) I can get the value from the provider.
 According to the report, there are 5 things to measure audience performance started from.
 One of them is to **provide impartial news and information to help people to understand and engage with the world around them**.
 This recommendation system will provide you with more engaging news and interesting news depending either on only the same cluster or the same cluster and the same category.

+Using the Value Sensitive Design (VSD) method as a point of departure, [Jacob, et al, 2020](Dexe, J., Franke, U., Nöu, A. A., & Rad, A. (2020, July).
+Towards increased transparency with value sensitive design.
+In *International Conference on Human-Computer Interaction* (pp. 3-15).
+Springer, Cham. ) explores how VSD can be used in the context of transparency.
+More precisely, it is investigated if the VSD Envisioning Cards facilitate transparency as a pro-ethical condition.
+Therefore, it is proposed that a transparency card be added to the Envisioning Card deck. **It is concluded that a lightweight version of VSD seems useful in engaging larger audiences**.
+Which means the transparency value also helps the value from BBC perspective as a stakeholder.

 From the survey of [Public Opinion on the BBC and BBC News](https://www.ofcom.org.uk/__data/assets/pdf_file/0014/58001/bbc-annex2.pdf), **trustworthiness is one of the most important values that influence the user to choose a news provider**.
 With an explanation of the system, users can see the transparency of how the users can choose their recommendations.
 This will create a sense of trustworthiness towards the recommendation system.

 ## Method